 demonstrate they have achieved Grade V or higher on their chosen instrument

 A level music, following the Edexcel Syllabus, comprises 3 components: performance, composition and appraising.
 You will need to do an 8 minute recital, compose 2 compositions of at least 4 minutes in duration and sit a listening and analysis paper which requires you to study 18 set works over 6 areas of study.
 Performance is worth 30% of your mark, composition 30% and appraisal 40%.
 For more information please see the exam board’s own website: http://qualifications.pearson.com/en/qualifications/edexcel-a-levels/music-2016.htm or contact Stephanie Dufty on email@example.com

 How do I apply?

-Interviews for places will happen during the months of March/April and will include a practical performance.
+Interviews for places will happen during the months of Summer term and will include a practical performance.

 The first term’s fee will be payable upon acceptance of an offer.

 This course is open to any interested person/musician who fulfils the above criteria.
 It is not confined to 16-18 year olds living in or attending school in Walsall.
 Adults or younger students are encouraged to apply as well as candidates from outside of Walsall.

 * You may wish to discuss this with your school as it may be possible for them to assist with all or part of this fee.

 Check the links below for more details and an application form.